JuliaLang/julia/doc/manual/parallel-computing.rst

 - ``tunnel``, ``bind_addr``, ``sshflags`` and ``max_parallel`` are used when a ssh tunnel is required to connect to the workers from the master process.
-- ``userdata`` is provided for custom cluster managers to store their own worker specific information.
+- ``userdata`` is provided for custom cluster managers to store their own worker-specific information.

 ``manage(manager::FooManager, id::Integer, config::WorkerConfig, op::Symbol)`` is called at different